blerg-rush/blerg-rush/README.md

 ## My work 👷‍♀️

-- Working full-time at Vertical City in Edmonton, Alberta
+- Working full-time at Muck Rack
 - Puttering around on some project or another
 - (former) Maintaining [YEGrb.com](http://www.yegrb.com) and co-organizing the Edmonton Ruby Meetup